Frequently Asked Questions

 How is the AJRR funded?

 We receive private support from our many stakeholders (surgeons, orthopaedic societies, industry, hospitals, payers, and the public at large).
 For a complete list of supporters, click here.
 In 2014 we began collecting fees from hospitals for access to our dashboard system, now called RegistryInsights™, which has generated additional funding.
-In 2018, we will begin charging a modest setup fee for new participants that choose to not subscribe to the dashboards.
+In 2018, we began charging a modest setup fee for new participants that choose to not subscribe to the dashboards.

 Why did the 2018 price for a subscription increase?